Tahul/vscode-commit-prompt/README.md

 Specifying `questions` key will result in overwriting the complete default scenario.

-This means you easily build your own scenario from the config file.
+This means you can easily build your own scenario from the config file.

 Note that using this key will result in both types and scopes keys to be useless, as you will have to specify these keys directly from your questions payloads.